Missing or corrupt c:\windows\system32\drivers\ntfs.sys

 * In the above example you would replace x: with the letter of your CD-ROM drive.
 Many computers have the CD-ROM drive configured as the D: drive.

-- If ntfs.sys is still on the computer you'll be prompted if you wish to overwrite the file.
+- If ntfs.sys is still on the computer you'll be prompted if you want to overwrite the file.
 If prompted, press the Y key for Yes to overwrite the file.

 - Once the file has been successfully copied remove the CD and reboot your computer.